Your admission as a trade visitor

 - Employees can prove their eligibility with a written confirmation from their employer; i.e. a confirmation on company paper with letterhead in which the employee is mentioned by name and confirmed as a member of staff.

 - Written personal invitation from an exhibiting company.
 NEW in 2018: Only valid in combination with chargeable tickets.
-Written personal invitations from an exhibiting company are no longer valid as proof of trade visitor status for vouchers.
+Written personal invitations from an exhibiting company are no longer valid as proof of trade visitor status for vouchers or e-codes.

 - Official pass issued by an official agency entitled to admission.